hannahdesmond/mastery-curriculum/chapter6/README.md

 - The user sees a greeting, which asks them to enter their name.

 This one will require `puts`.
-Inside my `greetings.rb` file, I'll add:
+Inside my `greetings.rb` file, I'll instruct the main object to print "Welcome user":

 ```ruby
 puts String.new("Welcome user")